ascndia/growtopia-itemid-lua/README.md

-# Customizable library for retrieving growtopia items
+# Customizable lua library for growtopia item retrieval

 use this repository to quickly integrate your lua script for retrieving item id of growtopia items